haiiliin/abqpy/docs/source/user/examples/sensitivity.md

 - different shell formulations and
 - at different angles.

-{numref}`cmd-skew-dim` illustrates the basic geometry of the simply supported skew plate with a uniform distributed load.
+[](#cmd-skew-dim) illustrates the basic geometry of the simply supported skew plate with a uniform distributed load.

 ![](/images/exxskew-quadmesh-nls.png){title="A 4 x 4 quadrilateral mesh of the plate.", width=50%, align=center}